STS-126: 18 November (Flight day 5)

 Following their post-sleep period, the crews set to work preparing for the first spacewalk of the mission.
 Stefanyshyn-Piper and Bowen were suited up and in the airlock ahead of schedule, and the EVA started at 18:09 UTC, with Piper becoming the first female Lead Spacewalker.
 While Piper was preparing to begin work on the SARJ, she noticed a significant amount of grease in her tool bag, "I think we had a grease gun explode in the large bag, because there's grease in the bag", Piper reported to Kimbrough, who was working inside the shuttle to help coordinate the EVA.
 Mission Control managers instructed Piper to clean up the grease using a dry wipe, and while she was doing the cleanup, one of the crew lock bags floated away.
 "I guess one of my crew lock bags was not transferred and it's loose", Piper told Kimbrough.
 The bag floated aft and starboard of the station, and did not pose a risk to the station or orbiter.
 After taking an inventory of the items inside the lost bag, managers on the ground determined that Bowen had all those items in his bag, and the two could share equipment.
 While it extended the EVA duration slightly, the major objectives were not changed, and all EVA tasks were accomplished.
 The estimated value of the lost tool bag was US$100,000.
 An amateur astronomer later observed the tool bag as it orbited the Earth prior to re-entering.
-It was not the first time that equipment had got away from spacewalkers, items lost in the past include tools, nuts and bolts, glue guns, cameras, cloths, and even a robotic arm.
+It was not the first time that equipment had gotten away from spacewalkers, items lost in the past include tools, nuts and bolts, glue guns, cameras, cloths, and even a robotic arm.
 The United States Space Surveillance Network constantly monitors over 12,500 items in orbit around the Earth.

 During the Mission Status briefing, lead ISS Flight Director Ginger Kerrick noted that there was no way to know what caused the bag to come loose.
 "We don't know that this incident occurred because they forgot to tether something.
 We don't know if perhaps the hook just came loose inside the bag", Kerrick said.
 "You've got to remember, we are working with humans here and we are prone to human error.
 We do the best we can, and we learn from our mistakes".
 Kerrick noted that the team would be taking extra precautions to avoid any further problems with the grease guns, by attaching them to the outside of the bags instead of inside to prevent the plungers from being inadvertently activated.